Geometric Visualizations of Single and Entangled Qubits: Geometric Interpretation of the Bloch Circle

 \section{Geometric Interpretation of the Bloch Circle}

 In this appendix we prove the equivalence between geometrical lengths drawn on a Bloch Circle and the magnitudes of matrix elements and measurement probabilities for 1-qubit state representations.

-In Fig. \ref{figBlochGeometry}(a) a point $S$ is plotted on a Bloch Circle with radius $R=\frac{1}{2}$ to represent a pure state $\ket{\psi}$.
-A basis of representation/measurement is chosen by drawing any diameter of the circle $\overline{AB}$ and designating the point $A$ to be the state $\ket{0}\rightarrow $ and point $B$ to be the state $\ket{1}\rightarrow $.
-Lines are drawn between these three points and the center of the Bloch Circle $C$, and a line from $S$ perpendicular to $\overline{AB}$ is drawn that intersects this diameter at point $D$.
-The location of the pure statepoint $S$ relative to the chosen basis can be parametrized either by the angle $\theta=\angle{ACS}$ or $\theta/2=\angle{ABS}$.
-As the latter is one angle of the right triangle $\triangle ABS$ with unit hypotenuse, we can alternately parametrize the state $S$ in this basis by specifying the lengths of the legs of this triangle, $\ket{\psi} \rightarrow \equiv = $, which is the conventional column-vector representation of a pure qubit state in the real-state subspace corresponding to a cross-section of the Bloch Sphere taken at azimuthal angle $\phi=0$.
+In Fig.~\ref{figBlochGeometry}(a) a point $S$ is plotted on a Bloch Circle with radius $R={1}/{2}$ to represent a pure state $\ket{\psi}$.
+A basis of representation/measurement is chosen by drawing any diameter of the circle $\overline{AB}$ and designating the points $A$ and $B$ to be the states

+respectively.
+Lines are drawn between these three points and the center $C$ of the Bloch Circle, and a line from $S$ perpendicular to $\overline{AB}$ is drawn that intersects this diameter at point $D$.
+The location of the pure statepoint $S$ relative to the chosen basis can be parametrized either by the angle $\theta=\angle{ACS}$ at the center of the circle or $\theta/2=\angle{ABS}$, which is half of $\angle{ACS}$ as it subtends the same arc as this angle but is drawn from the circle circumference\cite{euclid1}.
+Since $\angle{ASB}$ subtends the diameter of the circle it is a right angle\cite{euclid2}, meaning $\triangle ABS$ is a right triangle with unit hypotenuse and $\theta/2$ acute angle.
+Thus we can alternately parametrize the state $S$ in this basis by specifying the lengths of the legs of this triangle,

+which is the conventional column-vector representation of a pure qubit state in the real-state subspace corresponding to a cross-section of the Bloch Sphere taken at azimuthal angle $\phi=0$.
 Note the convention that $\overline{AS}=b$ is positive for statepoints on the right half of the circle, negative on the left half, and that it would be multiplied by $e^{i\phi}$ if other azimuthal angle cross-sections were chosen.